sympy/sympy/doc/src/tutorial/gotchas.rst

 .. note::

-   On running the example above in sympy live,(1+1) is wrapped by integer ,so it does not show the correct output.
+   On running the example above in sympy live,(1+1) is wrapped by Integer, so it does not show the correct output.
 This is usually not a big deal.
 Python ints work much the same as SymPy Integers, but there is one important exception:  division.
 In SymPy, the division of two Integers gives a Rational: